 Some of the most notable include:

-Regus – With shared office spaces in locations around the world, Regus is one of the largest coworking providers.
+Regus – With shared office spaces in New York and locations around the world, Regus is one of the largest coworking providers.
 Users can choose between reserving a permanent desk space, or just selecting from available desks with a “hot-desking” option.
 They also offer virtual office space, meeting rooms and business lounges to serve the needs of their clients globally.

 Industrious – Priding itself on offering beautifully-designed spaces that are move-in ready with access to shared amenities.
-Industrious has locations in dozens of U.S. cities and offers solutions for businesses of all sizes from choosing a desk in a private office to a seat in their coworking space.
+Industrious has locations in dozens of U.S. cities and offers solutions for businesses of all sizes from choosing a desk in a private office to a seat in their New York coworking space.

 Serendipity Labs – Located in 29 suburban and urban markets, Serendipity Labs offers both part and full-time membership options for their workspaces.

 Alley – Prices start at $315 a month and include access to a variety of features like a nursing room, unlimited coffee and tea, weekly catered lunch, and cleaning services.
 There are even weekend-only memberships and $25 “day passes”.